ilendl2/one-click-hugo/site/content/about/support-us.md

 ---
 title: Support Us
 ---
-<p>During this extraordinary time of "lock-down" we are providing our parishioners and other supporters with new way of supporting the work and mission of our Church through online donations. </p>
+<p>During this extraordinary time of "lock-down" we are providing our parishioners and other supporters with a new way of supporting the work and mission of our Church by donating online </p>

 <h4>Donate Online</hd>